Touch Typing Basics: A Beginner's Guide

 You can follow the following tips while learning touch typing;

 • Start with the basics: Start by learning the proper finger placement.
-The standard method is placing your fingers on the home row keys; ASDF for the right and JKL; for the left hand.
+The standard method is placing your fingers on the home row keys; ASDF for the left hand and JKL; for the right hand.

 • Resist the urge to look at the keyboard: Resist looking at the keyboard, and use mindfulness techniques like deep breathing while controlling the urge to look at the keyboard.